Marco Antonio Solís

 Marco Antonio Solís Sosa (born 29 December 1959) is a Mexican musician, singer, songwriter, and record producer.
-Born and raised in Ario de Rosales, Michoacán, Solís began his musical career at the age of six, performing with his cousin Joel Solís as Los Hermanitos Solís.
-In 1975, he co-founded Los Bukis, of which he was the lead vocalist, songwriter and guitarist.
+He was born in Ario de Rosales, Michoacán.
+Solís began his musical career at the age of six, performing with his cousin Joel Solís as Los Hermanitos Solís.
+In 1975, he co-founded Los Bukis, of which he was the lead vocalist, songwriter and keyboard player.
 The band split up after nearly two decades of success, with Solís pursuing a solo career.
-Solís released his debut solo album, En Pleno Vuelo, in 1996 by Fonovisa Records.
+He released his debut solo album, En Pleno Vuelo, in 1996 on Fonovisa Records.

-Solís has been awarded five Latin Grammy Awards, two Lo Nuestro Awards, has a star on the Hollywood Walk of Fame, and has been inducted into the Billboard Latin Music Hall of Fame.
-In 2022, Solís was recognized as Person of the Year by the Latin Recording Academy.
+Solís has won five Latin Grammy Awards, two Lo Nuestro Awards, has a star on the Hollywood Walk of Fame, and is a member of the Billboard Latin Music Hall of Fame.
+In 2022, he was recognized as Person of the Year by the Latin Recording Academy.

 Early life and career

-Marco Antonio Solís began performing at age six as part of "Los Hermanitos Solís" with his cousin, Joel Solís.
-In the mid-1970s he formed Los Bukis with whom he achieved success in Mexico, Central America, South America, and the United States.
-As lead singer and chief songwriter of Los Bukis, Solís became known in the industry for outside writing and producing for popular singers such as Marisela and Rocío Dúrcal.
-In 1995, after almost 20 years of working with the group, his group members informed him that they wanted to make their own group, Los Mismos, without him.
-Due to internal conflicts in the group, he agreed.
-This event is discussed in more detail by Los Bukis members in the 2022 "El Buki" documentary available on Amazon Prime Video.
-This led him to pursue a solo career.
+Marco Antonio Solís began performing at six as part of "Los Hermanitos Solís" with his cousin, Joel Solís, He started composing music at a young age.
+In the early-mid 1970s he formed Los Bukis with whom he achieved success in Mexico, Central America, South America, and the United States.
+As lead singer and chief songwriter of Los Bukis, Solís became known in the industry for writing and producing for popular singers including Marisela and Rocío Dúrcal.
+In 1995, after almost 20 years of working with the group, his group members informed him that they wanted to create a group, Los Mismos, without him.
+Due to internal conflicts in Los Bukis, he agreed.
+The event is discussed in more detail by Los Bukis members in the 2022 "El Buki" documentary available on Amazon Prime Video.
+That led him to pursue a solo career.

-As a solo artist he has remained popular in his native Mexico as well throughout Latin America and Spain, and the United States with more than thirty entries on Billboard's Hot Latin Tracks chart, including multiple number one hits.
-He has worked with Olga Tañón, Ana Bárbara, Enrique Iglesias, Chayanne, Marc Anthony and Anaís, among others.
-On 5 August 2010, Solís received his star on the Hollywood Walk of Fame.
-Marco Antonio Solís appeared as a vocal coach in the third season of La Voz...
+As a solo artist he has remained popular in Mexico in addition to Latin America, Spain, and the U.S. with more than 30 entries on Billboard's Hot Latin Tracks chart, including multiple number one hits.
+He has worked with Olga Tañón, Ana Bárbara, Enrique Iglesias, Chayanne, Marc Anthony and Anaís among others.
+On 5 August 2010, Solís received a star on the Hollywood Walk of Fame.
+He appeared as a vocal coach in the third season of La Voz...
 México and won the competition.
-He went on tour to promote his album Gracias Por Estar Aqui a few weeks after.

-His album, "Gracias Por Estar Aquí", was released 22 October 2013 and debuted at #1 on Billboards Top Latin Albums chart.
+He went on tour a few weeks later to promote his album Gracias Por Estar Aqui.
+His album, "Gracias Por Estar Aquí", was released 22 October 2013 and debuted on top of Billboards Top Latin Albums chart.

-Solís provided the Spanish-dubbing of Ernesto de la Cruz, the main antagonist of the 2017 Disney-Pixar film Coco.

-Solís returned to Billboard’s Regional Mexican Airplay chart for the first time in over two decades as "Se Veía Venir" climbed to No. 1 on the ranking dated October 2, 2021.
+Solís provided the Spanish-dubbing of Ernesto de la Cruz, the main antagonist of the 2017 Pixar film Coco.
+Solís returned to Billboard’s Regional Mexican Airplay chart for the first time in over two decades as "Se Veía Venir" reached No. 1 on the chart with a date of 2 October, 2021.